I review books as I read (usually one or two every week) based on the following:

 I read for pleasure and it’s almost impossible to get into the story if the characters are not well laid out or poorly constructed.
 I do not do books that work too much on the story and little or no on the characters.

-I don’t rate the story itself, but the plot and how story is divided from beginning to end.
-Short quick stories are less impacting but usually good, too much suspense with no reveal is tricky business as well and hence only authors who either make it short or keep it interesting throughout get the stars.
+I don’t rate the story itself, but the plot and how the story is divided from beginning to end.
+Short quick stories are less impacting but usually good, too much suspense with no reveal is a tricky business as well and hence only authors who either make it short or keep it interesting throughout getting the stars.

 So all of the above comprising my rating of 5 Stars based on the entire Reading Experience, and anything that adds or lessens it.

 I’m a fantasy hoarder but you can find me drooling over Coelho and Murakami at any bookshop.If you want to request a review of your work, please message in the comments or write to me at email@example.com, I usually take 10-15 days for a detailed review on all media.